Fair-Child/COMP_371-Project/README.md

 # Walkthrough World - README

-COMP-371 Group Project Team 15
-Procedural World Generation
+Created by:
-Matthew Salaciak 29644490
+- Matthew Salaciak
-Jeremy Gaudet 40045224
+- Jeremy Gaudet
-Elsa Donovan 26857655
+- Elsa Donovan

-## Requirements
+## Software Requirements

 * We're using assimp to load objects and their data into the program, and it is therefore necessary to have assimp installed to run correctly.
 On a mac, this can be done using the command "brew install assimp".
-* For Windows, the download page can be accessed at: http://www.assimp.org/index.php/downloads
+* For Windows, the download page can be accessed [here](http://www.assimp.org/index.php/downloads).

 ## Graphical User Interface Panel